PlatinumMaster/BeaterScript/README.md

 # BeaterScript
-A "beater" script editor for Pokémon Black 2 and White 2.
+A "beater" script editor for Pokémon HeartGold and SoulSilver, and the Generation V games.

 # TODO:
 * ~~Calculate the header section properly.~~